 This clause defines the pass/fail criteria of doppler/temporal correlation, this pass/fail limits apply for all channel models in all FR1 frequency bands, for both combined and individual beams.

 The pass/fail limits for theoretical temporal correlation defined in Clause C.3.3 above 0.3 are formed as bands of ±0.1 of correlation capped at 1 at the high end.
 Additionally, when the theoretical temporal correlation drops below 0.3, the limits are formed at bands of ±0.3 of correlation capped at 0 at the low end.

+For the detailed pass/fail limits, the values are defined in the Table C.4.3-1.

 Table C.4.3-1: pass/fail limits for temporal correlation